garystorey/use-standard-shema/README.md

 ## ChangeLog

+- v0.2.4 - Maintenance of types and helper functions to reduce code complexity.
+- v0.2.3 - fix recursion error in `isFormDefinition` that caused an infinite loop.
 - v0.2.2 - fix recursion error in `flattenSchema`
 - v0.2.1 - rename `defineSchema` to `defineForm`. rename `schema` to `validate`.
 - v0.2.0 - Add nested object support